Appium Tutorial for Mobile Application Testing

 How does Appium work?

+Appium interacts with an application automatically by leveraging the behavior of the various components such as buttons, text boxes and links in the UI.
 It can be reused to write and run tests repeatedly against the given application at various sessions.

 Here’s how Appium works for Android and iOS mobile devices:

-Appium on Android device
+Appium on Android Device

-Appium on iOS device
+Appium on iOS Device

-What makes Appium an absolute favorite?
+What makes Appium so popular?

 - It is a server and runs in the background